RULES FOR THE EIGHTY-FIRST

 In the event of a tie for Premier Youth Exhibitor the following methods may be utilized to break the tie: 1) Panel Interview; 2) Essay Contest; 3) Objective Test; 4) Creative Advertisements; and 5) Impromptu Speech.
 In the event of a tie, the method used will be drawn at random.
 In the Senior Premier Youth Exhibitor category, the Senior Youth Fitting Contest will be the first tie-breaker.
 The highest ranked individual in this contest would be the winner.

 4-H HOUSEKEEPING AWARDS: All 4-H animals should be housed together without regard to breed.
 All 4-H animals should be grouped by county, and those with 4 or more animals housed together will be judged and receive a blue, red, or white ribbon.
-The top 3 counties will receive awards of $25, $15 and $10.
+The top 3 counties will receive cash awards.
 Each exhibit will be graded on the following basis: (A) grooming of animal, 30 points; (B) condition of stalls and alley around animals, 30 points; (C) conduct and courtesy of exhibitors to the public, 20 points; and (D) educational/promotional theme, 20 points.

 FFA AWARDS: All FFA chapter animals should be housed together without regard to breed.
 Those chapters with 3 or more animals housed together will be judged and receive a blue, red, or white ribbon.